canonical/charmcraft/README.md

-# Charmcraft is for Kubernetes operator developers
+# Charmcraft is for Kubernetes and machine operator developers

-Charmcraft supports Kubernetes operator development.
+Charmcraft supports Kubernetes and machine operator development.

 Charmcraft enables collaboration between charmed operator developers, and publication on [Charmhub](https://charmhub.io/), home of the Charmed Operator